-The method was subsequently applied to characterize mandible growth.
-Based on the significant directions of the growth identified in Figure 12 and 13, we have quantified the regions, direction and extent of growth during periods in the first two decades of life that contribute towards the overall downward and forward growth of the mandible that has been described in the literature.
-For more comprehensive longitudinal growth modeling, we are currently securing additional samples.
+The method is subsequently applied in mandible growth characterization.
+Based on the significant directions of the growth identified in Figure 12 and 13, we observed the elongation and narrowing of the mandible, which is consistent with previous literature.
+For more complex growth modeling, we are currently securing additional samples.